Karate - Martial Arts

 Practising and teaching karate as taught by Master Mitsusuke Harada

-Club instructor: Jonathan de’ Claire - 4th Dan
+About present day club instructor: Jonathan de’ Claire - 4th Dan

 Jonathan was hooked by the Karate bug after noticing the club training in the school gymnasium as he left Penarth Youth Club in Stanwell School, as a 14 year old, back in 1976.
 He was immediately struck by the energy and enthusiasm of the class and decided to join in the next practice as one of the instructors (Alan Jones) budding martial arts students.